groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/net/excel-document-processing/search-text-in-excel-document-by-keyword/_index.md

 ### Is GroupDocs.Parser suitable for large-scale document processing tasks?
 Absolutely!
 GroupDocs.Parser is designed to handle large documents efficiently, enabling robust text extraction and search functionalities.
 ### Where can I find more documentation and support for GroupDocs.Parser for .NET?
-Visit the [GroupDocs.Parser documentation](https://reference.groupdocs.com/parser/net/) for detailed API reference and explore the [GroupDocs Forum](https://forum.groupdocs.com/c/parser/17) for community support.
+Visit the [GroupDocs.Parser documentation](https://tutorials.groupdocs.com/parser/net/) for detailed API tutorials and explore the [GroupDocs Forum](https://forum.groupdocs.com/c/parser/17) for community support.
 ### Can I try GroupDocs.Parser for .NET before purchasing?
 Yes, you can explore the features with a [free trial](https://releases.groupdocs.com/) before making a purchase.
 ### How can I obtain a temporary license for GroupDocs.Parser?